SCSVMV Deemed to be University | AHA Admissions 2026

 B.Sc.
 Seed Technology is an undergraduate programme that focuses on the science and technology involved in producing, processing, and preserving premium seeds.
-The course covers various subjects including seed biology, genetics, breeding methods, and quality control, that provide the skills they need to create, manage, and disperse seeds in a way that maximises agricultural output.
+The BSc in Seed Technology course covers various subjects including seed biology, genetics, breeding methods, and quality control, which provide the skills they need to create, manage, and disperse seeds in a way that maximises agricultural output.

 Graduates are equipped for positions in the horticultural and agricultural industries, where they may work for government organisations that support agricultural development, research institutes, or seed production corporations.
 The degree offers a strong basis for future research and study in agronomy, plant breeding, and related subjects like horticulture and agriculture, allowing graduates to support improvements in agricultural practices and food security.